fresnostate-library/displaycase/README.md

 - /displaycase/bad = This will show a "404 Not Found" error, because no tab of this name exists.

 If you are able to get all of these example pages to show up, then there is a high probability that you've configured the tool correctly.

+If you continue to have problems, there is a setting in the ``configuration.php`` file ("Hide" -> "jsonDate") that you can _enable_ in order to view the JSON being returned from the Google Sheet, if any.
+You must set this to "false" in order to use it, but should reset it back to "true" before putting your page into Production.
+To view the JSON code, use your browser's built-in "view source code" feature and you will find it at the very bottom of the HTML code.

 ### Prepare Image Storage